| ‘Twas on the beachThe tide was low.

 refused to speak to me?”

-“My Lady Night,” I thence replied,
+“My Lady Night,” I thence replied,“My true apologies,

 But I have sworn I'll not step near